 Industry crude oil commodity prices and petroleum and chemical product prices are commonly benchmarked in U.S. dollars.
-The majority of Imperial's sales and purchases are related to these industry U.S. dollar benchmarks.
+The majority of the company's sales and purchases are related to these industry U.S. dollar benchmarks.
 As the company records and reports its financial results in Canadian dollars, to the extent that the Canadian / U.S. dollar exchange rate fluctuates, the company's earnings will be affected.

-Imperial is exposed to changes in interest rates, primarily on its debt which carries floating interest rates.
-The impact of a quarter percent change in interest rates affecting Imperial's debt would not be material to earnings or cash flow.
-Imperial has access to significant sources of long-term and short-term liquidity.
+The company is exposed to changes in interest rates, primarily on its debt which carries floating interest rates.
+The impact of a quarter percent change in interest rates affecting the company's debt would not be material to earnings or cash flow.
+The company has access to significant sources of long-term and short-term liquidity.
 Internally generated funds are expected to cover the majority of financial requirements, supplemented by long-term and short-term debt as needed.